 Coinsurance allows you to split healthcare costs with your insurer according to a predetermined formula.
 To understand how much coinsurance might cost you in a Marketplace plan, you can use Healthcare.gov’s tools to select each family member’s expected medical use — either low, medium, or high.
 Then as you view plans, the site will show you an estimate of your costs based on your expected healthcare use.

 These sums are an estimate, but they can help you compare plans.
-If you have questions about how the coinsurance works in different healthcare plans, call the your insurers.
+If you have questions about how the coinsurance works in different healthcare plans, call the r insurers.
 In any case, it’s helpful to understand how you or your family use healthcare as you shop and compare before signing up.